 The amount of CLS support you can receive is flexible.
 Some people might need only a few hours of support a week while some HASI consumers might get more than five (5) hours support a day.
 The amount of support can change to meet your needs.
 When things are going well, you may only need a few hours of support a week, but there may be times when you are finding things difficult or distressing and it would be helpful to get more support.

 Supported people with a severe mental illness who live in social housing is a priority for the CLS program.
-But a person is not automatically eligible for social or community housing just because they are a CLS participant.
+But a person is not automatically eligible for social or community housing just because they are a CLS participantIn the context of the NDIS, a participant refers to a person with disability who has received an NDIS package as they have met the eligibility requirements.
+More.
 If you need housing, the normal application process and eligibility criteria for social housing apply.

 You may be eligible for CLS support if you: